tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Endpoints MUST NOT send either of these messages if they did not negotiate a CID.
-If an implementation receives these messages when CIDs were not negotiated, it MUST abort the connection with an unexpected_message alert.
+If an implementation receives these messages when CIDs were not negotiated, it MUST abort the connection with an "unexpected_message" alert.